What is arthritis?

 What foods have been found to reduce the symptoms of arthritis?

 The painful symptoms of arthritis can be reduced by basing your diet on anti-inflammatory foods.
 Antioxidants are key players making fruits and vegetables an important part of an anti-inflammatory diet.
-While most fruits and vegetables have unique nutrients that can be beneficial, focus on those with vitamin C, beta-carotene, and anthocyanins.
+Focus on fruits and vegetables with vitamin C, beta-carotene, and anthocyanins.
 Bell peppers, strawberries, citrus, broccoli, and kale provide vitamin C. Sweet potatoes, mustard greens, turnip greens, apricots, and carrots are rich in beta-carotene.
 Anthocyanins are found in blackberries, blueberries, cherries, cranberries, and red onions.

-Reduce saturated and trans fats, and focus on incorporating more foods with hearty-healthy omega-3 fatty acids.
+Reduce saturated and trans fats, and focus on incorporating more foods with heart-healthy omega-3 fatty acids.
 Salmon, sardines, anchovies, trout, chia seeds, and walnuts are all sources for omega-3s.

 Research also shows that spices have anti-inflammatory properties.
 Ginger, turmeric, cinnamon, or cloves can be stirred into yogurt, blended into smoothies, and sprinkled over oatmeal or stir-fried vegetables.